-Welcome back to our series on Colonizing the Solar System!
+Welcome back to our series on Settling the Solar System!
 Today, we take a look at the largest of the Jovian Moons – Io, Europa, Ganymede and Callisto!

 For example, ever since the Pioneer and Voyager probes passed through the system decades ago, scientists have suspected that moons like Europa might be our best bet for finding life in our Solar System beyond Earth.
 And because of the presence of water ice, interior oceans, minerals, and organic molecules, it has been speculated that humanity might establish colonies on one or more of these worlds someday.